Trump administration HHS gender dysphoria report: Post-publication review and author reveal

 In response to the reveal of the authors, Scott Leibowitz, a child and adolescent psychiatrist, said "Now we know why the authors were previously kept anonymous" and said "Reports focused on transgender and gender diverse individuals, especially those commissioned by the U.S. government, should be authored by experts who have dedicated their careers to serving the patient population.
 Regrettably, this is one of the only fields in medicine where having experience and understanding the complexities are viewed as deterrents rather than assets."
 Meredithe McNamara of Yale School of Medicine described the list of authors as "engineers of a cottage industry that solely exists to dismantle health care for a vulnerable group of people".
 The Human Rights Campaign called the updated report a "sham" and "a political document".

 The American Medical Association (AMA) and the American Academy of Pediatrics (AAP) released a joint statement condemning the updated report and denying accusations that gender-affirming care is "negligent or ideologically driven" and particularly took issue with "the false assertion that our members have committed 'malpractice' or betrayed their oath in any way".
 They also claimed these accusations were "rooted in politics and partisanship, misrepresent the consensus of medical science, undermine the professionalism of physicians, and risk harming vulnerable young people and their families".
-The Physicians for Reproductive Health and ob/gyn in Washington DC released a statement criticizing the report calling it "pseudoscience" and "grounded in hateful ideological language".
+Physicians for Reproductive Health president Dr. Jamila Perritt, OB/GYN, released a statement criticizing the report calling it "pseudoscience" and "grounded in hateful ideological language".

-The HHS Assistant Secretary for Health Brian Christine, released a statement saying the updated report is "an urgent wake-up call to doctors and parents about the clear dangers of trying to turn girls into boys and vice-versa."
+The HHS Assistant Secretary for Health Brian Christine, released a statement saying the updated report is "an urgent wake-up call to doctors and parents about the clear dangers of trying to turn girls into boys and vice-versa".
 NIH Director Jay Bhattacharya released a statement saying the updated report "meticulously documents the risks the profession has imposed on vulnerable children.
-At the NIH, we are committed to ensuring that science, not ideology, guides America's medical research" and HHS Secretary Robert F. Kennedy Jr. heavily criticized major medical associations for supporting gender-affirming care, saying that they "peddled the lie that chemical and surgical sex-rejecting procedures could be good for children," and were committing malpractice.
+At the NIH, we are committed to ensuring that science, not ideology, guides America's medical research" and HHS Secretary Robert F. Kennedy Jr. heavily criticized major medical associations for supporting gender-affirming care, saying that they "peddled the lie that chemical and surgical sex-rejecting procedures could be good for children", and were committing malpractice.